ChaitanyaSingh11/Chocolate-Cake/Procedure.md

   - Line a pan with foil or parchment paper and grease it lightly.
 Pour batter in it.

   ![Step - 14](https://i2.wp.com/www.yummytummyaarthi.com/wp-content/uploads/2017/09/IMG_8122.jpg?w=500&ssl=1)
-  -  you can bake just like this.
+  -  You can bake just like this.

   ![Step - 15](https://i0.wp.com/www.yummytummyaarthi.com/wp-content/uploads/2017/09/IMG_8123.jpg?w=500&ssl=1)
-  - But i like to sprinkle the top with chocolate chips.
+  - But I like to sprinkle the top with chocolate chips.
 Bake in a 180 degree c preheated oven for 30 to 35 mins

   ![Step - 16](https://i0.wp.com/www.yummytummyaarthi.com/wp-content/uploads/2017/09/IMG_8124.jpg?w=500&ssl=1)
   - Remove and let it cool completely before slicing and serving.